 As you have already removed the cushions, clean these first.
 Using the steamer, spray one side of the cushion with steam and then drag the opening of the machine over the upholstery.
 If you are cleaning all sides of the cushion, make sure that the bottom dries before you clean the opposite side.
 Don’t be tempted to hold the steamer over particularly dirty areas for any length of time.
 It’s better to make several passes so as not to saturate the fabric with water.

 Move onto the larger parts after you have finished the cushions.
 Work on small sections of fabric and move on quickly.
 Remember that you can always go over areas with stubborn dirt, as there is no need to wait for those sections to dry.
 Clean the frame of your sofa or chair last.
-The final step in cleaning your piece of furniture is to let it dry.
+The final step in chemical free cleaning your piece of furniture is to let it dry.
 The length of time needed depends on the weather, humidity, the time of days and whether you can get air circulating on your newly cleaned furniture.
 Open a window or turn on a fan to blow directly on your couch or chair.

 Sometimes, stubborn stains will not come off with steam alone, but you can remove them with a little extra effort.
 Begin with the easiest option, namely dish soap and water.
 Dip a sponge into the solution and rub to make it soapy, but make sure you don’t rub too hard as you don’t want to damage the fabric.
 Rinse the sponge and blot the area with clean water.
 Repeat as necessary.

-If soap and water don’t work, move on using white or apple cider vinegar.
+If soap and warm water don’t work, move on using white or apple cider vinegar.
 Soak a clean white cloth and then blot the stain.
 You can use vodka and baking soda if you don’t have vinegar.
 Rub gently in a circular motion, again taking care not to do so too vigorously.
 Leave the solution on the area for several hours and then vacuum it.
 The smell will subside once it’s vacuumed.

-Stains that remain may need commercial cleaners, but you should only use these as a last resort.
+Tough stains that remain may need commercial cleaners, but you should only use these as a last resort.
 Make sure the cleaner is suitable for the type of fabric and test it on an inconspicuous part of your furniture.
-Spray the cleaner directly on the stain and use a wet cloth to blot the stain.
+Spray the upholstery cleaner directly on the stain and use a wet cloth to blot the stain.
 Again, you may have to perform this action several times for particularly stubborn stains until you can remove them completely.